EmpowermentZone/EdSharp/readme.md

 ## Description

-EdSharp is a full featured text editor that is friendly, powerful, and open source.
+EdSharp is a full featured, friendly, powerful, open source text editor.
 It uses a standard Windows interface for an application that supports multiple document windows.
 Though intended for sighted users as well, it seeks to enhance productivity for users of the NVDA, JAWS, Window-Eyes, System Access or other